justinencll/oval-eucalyptus-62862/content/pages/posts/fox-village-in-japan.md

 ---
 title: Réouverture des Docks76
-subtitle: 'Organisation d''un concours '
+subtitle: Organisation d'un concours à l'occasion de la réouverture des Docks76
 excerpt: >-
   Apparently, Japan is covered in magical and irresistibly cute animal sanctuaries.
 The Shrines of Ise have been celebrated as the prototype of